About the Libraries

 Michael has held leadership roles in many library organizations.
 Among his current roles, he is:

-- Vice Chair/Chair-Elect of the Greater Western Library Alliance (GWLA) Board of Directors
+- Chair of the Greater Western Library Alliance (GWLA) Board of Directors

 - Co-Chair of the Colorado Alliance of Research Libraries Shared Collection Development Committee